AntonioMrtz/SpotifyElectron/docs/backend/Enviroment.md

 ## Enviroments variables

 In this section we will explain the meaning and the usage of the enviroment variables.
-Some of them are only necessary for one architecture ( #TODO see architectures explained ), this means you can not declared them at all at the `.env` file.
+Some of them are only necessary for one [architecture](Architecture.md), this means you can not declared them at all at the `.env` file.

 ### Commons